ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/LOQ-Instrument-Details.md

 {#loq_note-vacuum-system}
 ##### Note: Vacuum System #####
 1. There are 2 vacuum gauges on LOQ.
 Both are TPG300's.
 One is atop the Galil at the sample position monitoring the collimation, and the other is integrated into the detector tank pumping system.
-2. Only the detector tank TPG300 is currently read back in SECI.
+2. Only the detector tank TPG300 was read back in SECI.
 There are two sensors, one at the pump, and one on the tank.
 3. **It is highly desirable to have the collimation TPG300 integrated into Ibex too.**
 4. TPG300 support is implemented via [#216](https://github.com/ISISComputingGroup/IBEX/issues/216) and [#2063](https://github.com/ISISComputingGroup/IBEX/issues/2063)